 Since 1990, 420 million hectares of forest have been lost as a result of human activity including land clearing for agricultural farming and logging.
 As of 2020, forest cover accounts for about 31% of the world’s total land area.
 Though the rate of deforestation has decreased over the past three decades, we’re losing thousands of hectares more with every passing day.
+September 2022 went down in history as a record-breaking month for deforestation in the Amazon, the world’s largest and most important rainforest.
 Here are 10 stunning deforestation facts you need to know and why we need to protect our forests more than ever.

 10 Deforestation Facts